 If you see a patterned fabric, you need to concentrate on the primary color of the whole garment.
 There might be blue flowers on white, but you need to figure out which color is primary here.
 It’s primarily white that is basic here, so you need to see if that primary color is from your Dark Winter color palette.

 It’s believed that Dark Winter needs to use low to medium contrasts because of the delicacy of natural beauty.
-You might still go for low-level contrast, which would right for you.
+You might still go for low-level contrast, which would be right for you.
 However, there is always a solution for you if you didn’t find anything from this guide.

-Jewelry For Bright Winter Color Palette
+Jewelry For Dark Winter Color Palette